nulogy/design-system/docs/catalog/components/tables.md

 > Tables structure content in a grid to make it easier to see relationships and to facilitate understanding.

 ## Basic (Read Only) Table
+The order of columns should be in logical order where the first row is reserved for a row identifier.
+An identifier can be a name, date, code, number etc. that uniquely identifies the data in the row.
+Always use table headings and make sure they precisely describe the content in the column.
 ```react
 <Table>
   <Header>